12 days from £2695 per person

 Places Visited: Uzbekistan, Tashkent, Khiva, Bukhara, Samarkand

-No monuments epitomize the exotic grandeur of the Silk Road as vividly as those of Uzbekistan.
 To travellers crossing the great deserts of Central Asia, the splendid turquoise domes and mosaic-tiled facades of Samarkand, Bukhara and Khiva must have seemed like visions of heaven.
-They’re no less impressive today, having been painstakingly restored by the Uzbek government.
+They’re no less impressive today, having been painstakingly restored by the Uzbekistan government over two decades, and on this tour, you’ll see the finest of them in an itinerary that covers all of the country’s historic highlights over a focussed 12 days of travel along the former Silk Road.

 Marvel at the emerald, lapis blue and wax-yellow patterns adorning Samarkand’s Registan Square – one of the great wonders of the Islamic world.
 Shop for hand-woven kilims in the bazaars of Bukhara.
 And savour the exotic desert light as you cross the Oxus Delta.
 Along the way, you’ll have opportunities to meet local people, experience traditional music and dance, watch ceramicists, carpet weavers and embroiderers at work, and shop for fabulous, locally made silk.